From May to mid-November, the southern region of WA can experience cooler temperatures combined with rain, strong winds, and storms.

 The SES are a vital component of the community who rally to assist in times of natural or man-made emergencies.

-Often the SES are called upon in storms, cyclones, flooding, fires and man-made emergencies (such as search and rescues), when other emergency services are occupied or not easily available.
+The SES are often called to assist after storms, cyclones, flooding and fires, or when other emergency services are not available.

-The Bureau of Meteorology (BOM) is incredibly helpful and offers up to date information on all weather conditions across WA, no matter where you live.
+The Bureau of Meteorology (BOM) offers up to date information on all weather conditions across WA, no matter where you live.

 We believe there’s value in choosing local, so if you’re not a Kleenheat customer choose local today and let life flow.